I will join briq (Bonn) as a post-doc researcher in 2020 and Carnegie Mellon University as an assistant professor in 2021.

 Stanford, CA 94305

-Learning from Unknown Information Sources [Online Appendix]
+Learning from Unknown Information Sources [paper with online appendices][experimental instructions]

 Information-Dependent Expected Utility